Your cart (0)

 But here’s what many people don’t realize:

-The term “magic mushroom gummies” can mean very different things depending on the product.
+The term “mushroom gummies” can mean very different things depending on the product.

 There are generally three main types on the market.